-This is the start of a collection of experiences of mental health service and medical service encounters conveyed to me by patients over the years.
+This is the start of a collection of experiences of government-funded mental health service and medical service encounters conveyed to me by patients over the years.
 I will add more in time.
-I thought I would start putting some of them together merely as an illustration of some of the bad practices that continue to go on in the UK and how they can impact people who present in a vulnerable or distressed state of mind.
+Because of their prevalence, I thought I would start putting some of them together as an illustration of some of the bad practices that continue to go on in the UK and how they can negatively impact people who present in a vulnerable or distressed state of mind.
 Typically, the individuals involved came away from the experience of having been humiliated, shamed, stigmatised and feeling that they were at fault for presenting as they did.
 When in fact they were merely normal people in a vulnerable or distressed state seeking help from a system built on archaic practices that continues to be passed off as mental healthcare in the UK today.

 One question we might ask is whether these cases represent what many now term ‘iatrogenic harm’?
 Namely, treatment that is harmful instead of helping patients.